cedrickchee/chatgpt-universe/README.md

 ## AI Safety and Ethics

 - [Use of ChatGPT generated text for posts on Stack Overflow is temporarily banned](http://archive.today/bMruL)
+- [Generative AI: autocomplete for everything](https://noahpinion.substack.com/p/generative-ai-autocomplete-for-everything) — A long-form piece on the future of human work in the age of generative AI. tl;dr: AI doesn't take over jobs, it takes over tasks.
+[Comparative advantage](https://en.wikipedia.org/wiki/Comparative_advantage) is why humans will still have jobs.

 ---